pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 ## Exploiting Browser Flaws
 Thus far, we've focused on attacking Web applications involving bad guys under mining the logic that lives on Web servers for nefarious purposes.
-- However, a significant and scary trend invovles attackers coopting e-commerce sites and using them as a delivery mechanism for malicious code to vulnerable Web browsers.
+- However, a significant and scary trend involves attackers coopting e-commerce sites and using them as a delivery mechanism for malicious code to vulnerable Web browsers.

 Here is the flow of these increasingly common types of attacks:
-1. The attacker takes over some e-commerce or other trusted site on the internet. the attacker installs code on this site that can exploit brwoser vulnerabilities.
+1. The attacker takes over some e-commerce or other trusted site on the internet. the attacker installs code on this site that can exploit browser vulnerabilities.
 2. An innocent victim surfs to the infected web site
 3. The infected web site responds with a web page that exploits the browser
 4. based on the exploitation of step 3, the browser connects to the attacker's site and grabs some malicious code from it, such as a keystroke logger, a bot, or a worm.